-- The most effective: Set a deadline for your discounts
+- Set a deadline for your discounts

 - Offer daily deals

-- Limit deals to “while supplies last”
+- Limited quantity deals to “while supplies last”

-- Tailor offers depending on customer actions
+- Tailor offers to customer actions

 - Advertise your sales deadline on the homepage

-- Provide free shipping “For a limited time”
+- Provide limited-time free shipping

 - Create urgency on the cart page